jes3rk/code-analysis-web/CodeNotes.md

 ```
 - Add a new Regular Expression constructor and set it to create a regex object based on the lowercase search string at the beginning and any characters following.
 - Refactor the filter function to return the lowercase first or last name matched to the regex of the search term.
-- Result is a constantly updating search with all potential matches being returned in real time.
+- Result is a constantly updating search with all potential matches returned in real time.

 ### Sort by Last Name